DarthMike/iOS-LocalizationsChecker/README.md

 - Tomek Wyszomirski
 - Hector Zarate

-This component was first developed as a 4 hour fast hacking for the [Name Collision Hackaton](http://www.namecollision.pl).
+This component was first developed as a 4 hour fast hacking for the [Name Collision Hackathon](http://www.namecollision.pl).
 Original objectives and motivation [here](https://www.hackerleague.org/hackathons/name-collision/hacks/ios-localizations-checker).

+##License:
+iOS Localization Checker is released under the MIT License.
+Read the LICENSE file for more information.